Masked Autoencoders in 3D Point Cloud Representation Learning: Experimental Results

 \subsection{3D Object Classification}

-\textbf{Pre-training evaluation.} In this experiment, we select PointNet \cite{qi2017pointnet} and DGCNN \cite{dgcnn} as the backbone, in which the part before the pooling layer is the feature extractor used to obtain the global features of the point cloud.
-After our MAE3D pre-training, we initialize this part of structure through the pre-trained model.
-The remaining classification branch (i.e. several MLPs) can be viewed as the projection head, which will be randomly initialized.
+\textbf{Pre-training evaluation.} In this experiment, we select PointNet \cite{qi2017pointnet} and DGCNN \cite{dgcnn} as the backbone.
+After our MAE3D pre-training, we initialize the former part of the backbone (i.e., the feature extractor with a pooling layer) with the pre-trained model, which is used to obtain a global feature of the point cloud.
+The remaining classification branch (i.e., several MLPs) will be randomly initialized.
+We do not include the Transformer encoder in the downstream task network because it involves a series of blocks, which is a heavy structure, and including them affects the convergence of classification through experimental observation.
+The patch feature extractor merely is more lightweight and generalized to different point-based backbones.

-As shown in Table \ref{table:supervised}, the pre-training evaluation based on MAE3D sees a great improvement over the original backbone network, with an increase of $1.4\%$ on PointNet and $0.5\%$ on DGCNN.
-It is worth noting that MAE3D achieves the best result of $93.4\%$ using DGCNN as the backbone, which exceeds all compared SOTA methods.
+As shown in Table \ref{table:supervised}, the pre-training evaluation based on MAE3D sees a significant improvement over the original backbone network, with an increase of $1.4\%$ on PointNet and $0.5\%$ on DGCNN.
+It is worth noting that MAE3D achieves the best result of $93.4\%$ using DGCNN as the backbone, which is comparable with any other SOTA method.
+In addition, we perform experiments on ModelNet10 and obtain the best results of $95.5\%$ (in Table \ref{table:supervised_mn10}), which exceeds all compared SOTA methods.

-We also conduct the classification experiment on real-world data, using one of the most challenging variants in ScanObjectNN \cite{uy-scanobjectnn-iccv19}, i.e. PB\_T50\_RS.
-The result is shown in Table \ref{table:scanobjectnn}, where we can observe that based on our pre-trained model, very strong results of $86.2\%$ can be achieved with fine-tuning, which soundly exceeds the compared SOTA methods.
-This shows that our method also works very well on real-world data.
+We also executed the classification experiment utilizing real-world data.
+This was conducted using all three variations found in ScanObjectNN: OBJ\_ONLY, OBJ\_BG, and PB\_T50\_RS.
+The results are presented in Table IV.
+From the results, it can be inferred that our pre-trained model garners an impressive result of 86.2\% with fine-tuning on one of the most challenging variants PB\_T50\_RS.
+This performance surpasses both Point-MAE and PointMask by 1.0\% and 1.6\%, respectively.
+These results offer compelling evidence that our method demonstrates efficacy with real-world data.

+\textbf{Few-shot learning.} Following previous work \cite{sharma2020self}, we fine-tune our pre-trained model via few-shot learning.
+We also use the ``$K$-way $N$-shot" setting, where $K$ classes are randomly selected from the dataset, and then $(N+20)$ samples are chosen for each class.
+Therefore, there are $K\times(N+20)$ samples as the sub-dataset, with $K\times N$ samples as the training set and $K \times 20$ samples as the testing set.
+We adopt the dataset provided by PointBERT \cite{yu2021pointbert} to keep the same input as them.
+In our experiments, we also conduct $10$ independent experiments and calculate the mean and the standard deviation over these $10$ runs for $4$ schemes: ``$5$-way $10$-shot", ``$5$-way $20$-shot", ``$10$-way $10$-shot", and ``$10$-way $20$-shot".
+The results are shown in Table \ref{table:few_shot}, from which we can see that our MAE3D soundly outperforms PointBERT, indicating that our method is able to learn more discriminative features in a limited dataset.

 \textbf{Linear classification evaluation.} To verify that our pre-text task can effectively extract latent representations of point clouds, we use a linear classifier for 3D object classification, which follows the linear protocol on unsupervised learning.
 The pre-trained model is frozen and used to extract point cloud features, and only the linear classifier is trained.